What’s the difference between apply(), lapply(), sapply(), and tapply() in R?

 tapply(X, INDEX, FUN)

-• FUN is the specific operation you want to perform
+• FUN is the specific operation applied to each subset defined by the INDEX.

 #view first six lines of iris dataset